Sam54000/Sam54000.github.io/contact.markdown

 # Get in Touch

 Feel free to reach out using the form below.
-I'll get back to you as soon as possible.
-You can also contact me on [LinkedIn](https://www.linkedin.com/in/samuel-louviot) or see my [GitHub](https://github.com/Sam54000).
+I'll get back to you as soon as possible You can also contact me on [LinkedIn](https://www.linkedin.com/in/samuel-louviot) or see my [GitHub](https://github.com/Sam54000).

 <form action="https://formspree.io/f/mpwqgbnd" method="POST">